 What better way to amuse the family than a day riding stomach turning rollercoasters and free-fall rides?

-If your family of thrill-seekers can't sit tight until Schueberfouer, here's the low down on amusement and theme parks not a million miles from Luxembourg – including the big three: Disney, Europa-Park and Phantasialand.
+If you have a family of thrill-seekers here's the low down on amusement and theme parks not a million miles from Luxembourg – including the big three: Disney, Europa-Park and Phantasialand.

 Walygator Parc - Maizières-lès-Metz

-Illusionist Tim Silver does an afternoon magic show, and the park also hosts a number of events.
+Illusionist Tim Silver does two afternoon magic shows.
 Since you'll undoubtedly be here for the day, the park has several fast food outlets, kiosks selling drinks and snacks and a restaurant-grill.

 Fraispertuis City – Jeanménil